Bad Boys for Life: Sequel

 Following the box office success of the third film, Smith and Lawrence announced that they would star in a fourth film, with Adil El Arbi and Bilall Fallah returning as directors and Bremner writing the script.
 The project was put on hold in light of the cancelled Batgirl film and the incident between Will Smith and Chris Rock at the 94th Academy Awards.
 However, the project was announced to be in development.
 Musician and disc jockey Ahmir "Questlove" Thompson announced that he backed out of a special appearance in the project, due to the later pre-production of the fourth film.
-Hudgens, Ludwig, and Núñez returned for their roles from the third film, while Tasha Smith replaced Randle for the role of Theresa Burnett.
-John Salley reprised his hacker role from the original 1995 film.
+Hudgens, Ludwig, and Núñez returned for their roles from the third film, while Tasha Smith replaced Randle for the role of Theresa Burnett, and John Salley also reprised his hacker role from the original 1995 film.
 Ioan Gruffudd and Rhea Seehorn joined the cast in undisclosed roles, along with Eric Dane in an undisclosed villain role.
 Although the filming location was revealed, principal photography filming was later put on hold due to the 2023 Hollywood labor disputes in July.
 The film was released in the United States on June 7, 2024.